The Italian Job: Plot

 While driving through the Alps, thief Roger Beckerman is murdered by the local Mafia and his body disposed of in the river below.
 In the United Kingdom, his friend and fellow thief, Charlie Croker, is released from prison.
 After reuniting with his girlfriend, Lorna, to celebrate his freedom, Croker goes to meet Beckerman to discuss a heist, but is shocked to find only his widow.
 She insists that Croker continue with Beckerman's final masterpiece: an ambitious heist of $4 million in gold bullion, (Note: The $4 million in gold bullion in 1969 is equivalent to $ in .) from a convoy transport in the city of Turin, Italy.

 Croker breaks back into prison to request financial backing from British nationalist crime lord Mr. Bridger.
 Initially unconvinced, Bridger soon offers support after confirming the scheme's potential.
 With Bridger's right-hand man, Camp Freddie, Croker recruits a crew of specialists, including Lorna, professional drivers, and lecherous computer expert Professor Simon Peach.
 With preparations complete, Bridger stages a funeral ceremony to meet the team in person.
 He discloses that the Mafia are expecting them, as they killed Beckerman over his planned heist and see the prospect of foreigners stealing Italian gold as an insult to their pride.

-Traveling through the Alps, Croker splits the team up to avoid raising suspicion.
+Travelling through the Alps, Croker splits the team up to avoid raising suspicion.
 However, Croker's group are confronted by Mafia boss Altabani and his men, who destroy their backup escape cars and warn against continuing the plan.
-Croker and his men narrowly avoid being killed after threatening Bridger's reprisal against Italians living in the United Kingdom.
+Croker and his men narrowly avoid being killed by threatening Bridger's reprisal against Italians living in the United Kingdom.
 Undeterred, the team continue to Turin.
-That night, the team infiltrate the Turin traffic control center and Peach replaces a magnetic-tape data storage reel with a duplicate designed to sabotage the traffic control system.
+That night, the team infiltrate the Turin traffic control centre and Peach replaces a magnetic-tape data storage reel with a duplicate designed to sabotage the traffic control system.